ridgelab/ssva/README.md

 <a name="introduction"/>

-## Introduction
+## I. Introduction

-SpliceVariantAnalyzer (SVA) is a splice site diagnosis tool which outputs a comprehensive annotation for splice site variants.
+SpliceVariantAnalyzer (SVA) is a splice site variant diagnosis tool which outputs a comprehensive annotation for splice site variants.
 This output includes the following:
   - GERP++2 score
   - Exac03 score
   - 1000 Genomes score
   - MaxEntScan wild-type and variant score
-  - MaxEntScan % difference
+  - MaxEntScan % difference between WT and Mut
-  - list of lost conserved domains
+  - list of lost conserved domains (rpsblast of Cdd)
-  - list of lost pdb sequences
+  - list of lost pdb sequences (blastp of pdb)

 <a name="installation"/>

-## Installation Instructions
+## II.
+Installation Instructions

 <a name="instruct"/>

-## Usage Instructions and Examples
+## III.
+Usage Instructions and Examples

+To install SVA locally follow these steps:
+  - clone project
+  - from the main directory of the project run maven using `mvn clean -U install`
+  - run `java -jar target/SVA-1.0-SNAPSHOT-jar-with-dependencies.jar -help` to see command line options

+Required command line arguments:

 <a name="license"/>

-## License
+## IV.
+License

 <a name="funding"/>

-## Funding and Acknowledgements
+## V. Funding and Acknowledgements

 <a name="contact"/>

-## Contact
+## VI.
+Contact